Polaris expedition: Origins

-Hall spent the next few years studying the reports of previous explorers and trying to raise money for an expedition.
+Hall spent the next few years studying the reports of previous explorers and trying to raise money for his own expedition.
 As a result of his charisma and personality, he was able eventually to launch two solo expeditions in search of Franklin and his crew: one in 1860 and a second in 1864.
-These experiences established him as a seasoned Arctic explorer and gave him valuable contacts among the Inuit.
+These experiences established Hall as a seasoned Arctic explorer and gave him valuable contacts among the Inuit.
 The renown he gained allowed him to convince the U.S. government to finance a third expedition: an attempt on the North Pole.

 Finances and materials

 In 1870, the United States Senate introduced a bill in Congress to fund an expedition to the North Pole.
 Hall, aided by Secretary of the Navy George M. Robeson, successfully lobbied for, and received, a $50,000 grant to command the expedition.
 He began recruiting personnel in late 1870.